17500mph/multi/readme.txt

 ==== Multi Readme.txt ====
 Multi is a WordPress Child-Theme of Desk Mess Mirrored.
-The Desk Mess Mirrored WordPress theme is required to be installed for the Multi Child-Theme to function.
+The Desk Mess Mirrored theme is required to be installed for the Multi Child-Theme to function.

-Please feel free to download the Desk Mess Mirrored theme from this WordPress.org page: http://wordpress.org/extend/themes/desk-mess-mirrored/
+Please download the Desk Mess Mirrored theme from this WordPress.org page: http://wordpress.org/extend/themes/desk-mess-mirrored/

-=== Contents ===
+== Contents ==
 * Basic FAQ
 * Notes
 * TODO Items